 Facilitating persistence to the backdoored device as it moves between Wi-Fi networks in different parts of the world is outside the scope of this demonstration, so stay tuned for future articles.
 For now, I'll show how to connect to the backdoored MacBook on a shared Wi-Fi network.

 For simplicity sake, I'm saving the persistence script to the /etc/ directory and calling the file payload.
-In real attack scenarios, it would make sense to hide the file in a less obvious directory with a less obvious name.
+In real attack scenarios, it would make sense to hide the file in a different directory with a less obvious name.

-Nano can be used to create the payload using the below command.
+Nano can be used to create the script using the below command.

-Type the following BASH script into the nano terminal, then save and exit by pressing Ctrl + X, then Y, then Enter/Return.
+Type the following Bash script into the nano terminal, then save and exit by pressing Ctrl + X, then Y, then Enter/Return.
 The script will need to be typed manually while in single-user mode, so I tried to keep it as simple as possible.
-There are a few things going on in the script, so I'll do my best to break it down for readers who aren't familiar with BASH.
+There are a few things going on in the script, so I'll break it down for readers who aren't familiar with Bash.